top of page

 Ladder 1 Grill

-Come to Barre’s old Firehouse and enjoy some acoustic rock by Native Tongue!
+Come to Barre’s old Firehouse and enjoy some great music with Shane McGrath!

 FRIDAY